thachp/eventdbx/docs/plugins.md

 max_done_jobs = 500
 ```

 Use `dbx queue clear-done --older-than-hours <hours>` for an ad-hoc cleanup when you need to reclaim space immediately.
+Prometheus scrapes under `/metrics` now report queue depth, job outcomes, and server uptime, so you can wire alerts around stuck plugins or rising retries.

 ## Extending EventDBX